 Making sure that you find a responsible breeder will decrease the risk of developing genetic conditions, but some of the potential problems that you should be aware of include:

-- Skin Problems: including pyoderma (a bacterial skin infection) as a result of their excess skin folds.
+- Skin Problems: Issues, such as pyoderma (a bacterial skin infection), can occur as a result of the breed's excess skin folds.

-- Ear Problems: they often have a very narrow ear canal and this can lead to yeast and bacterial infections.
+- Ear Problems: The breed often has a very narrow ear canal and can lead to yeast and bacterial infections.

-- Eye Problems: including entropion (rolling in of the eyelids), glaucoma and cherry eye
+- Eye Problems: Conditions can include entropion (rolling in of the eyelids), glaucoma, and cherry eye.

-- Shar-Pei Fever: this breed specific condition can see the dog develop a high fever, swelling of the hock joint, become lethargic and have vomiting and/or diarrhea.
+- Shar-Pei Fever: This breed-specific condition causes the dog to develop a high fever, swelling of the hock joint, become lethargic, and experience bouts of vomiting and/or diarrhea.